akos0511/EasyInstallerSimply/README.md

 This is made to prevent the children that are trying to get "old fortnite 👶" but download an iOS or Android Manifest!

+### Scroll down to find the tutorial with EasyInstaller

 ## Builds from 16.00+ do NOT work with either Rift or Era.
 Although Neonite can be used to access Events and builds past 16.00.

 Useful Discord servers for Builds that are in the EasyInstaller.exe: